 Overview

 Northern’s pipeline was built primarily as a delivery system integrated with the facilities of local distribution companies with over 2,000 delivery points.
-Natural gas consumption throughout this region in 2000 totaled 5,639 Tcf This grid system is expensive to duplicate by competing parties.
+Natural gas consumption throughout this region in 2000 totaled 5,639 Tcf [this number looks too big—is it 5.639 Tcf?]
+This grid system is expensive to duplicate by competing parties.

 Market Area